The Old Schoolhouse® Product & Curriculum Reviews

 My 9-year old son was impressed as well.
 "She's so detailed, Mom.
 Fingernails, toenails, just like she is real!"
 My daughter jumped in to point out, "There are even those lines where your toes bend!
 Someone put in a whole lot of detail with her."

 The clothing is perfect.
 The grey velvet is soft, with ribbon and pearl accents, and fur-lined sleeves.
 That makes a sort of "overdress."
 Peeping out from under the velvet skirt is a satiny plum skirt.
 Under that, she is wearing "period underwear" which includes a slip, something like bloomers, and a petticoat.
 The detail is incredible.

 She also has a key around her neck.
 This key is to her secret diary.

 Included with the doll were a couple of books.
 We had the most fun with Matilda's Keepsakes and Secrets.
 This journal ties shut with a ribbon, and is filled with ideas to learn more about the Tudor times.
 Instructions on how to plait your hair, discussion about how brides would dress, recipes, family trees (one for Matilda and one for you), photos, and so very much more.

-The other book, Matilda's Secret, "was weird."
-I started reading this out loud to my 7 and 9 year olds, and they were not begging for one more chapter.
+I started reading the other book, Mathilda's Secret, to my 7 and 9-year-olds.
+I think they were too young for this one as they did not enjoy it as much.
 I think this book would be a good tie-in to the Tudor period for girls a bit older than mine, and I plan to pull Matilda's Secret back out when my daughter is 11 or 12.